-Allergy also occurs in human hair but its lesser compared to the synthetic.
+Allergies can also occur when using human hair, but it’s less common compared to synthetic.
 From most reported cases, the signs of synthetic hair allergy can go beyond an itchy scalp.

-But if you already have it installed and don’t want to take it down, here’s how you can purify it while it’s still on your head.
+But if you already have the extension installed and don’t want to take them down, here’s how you can remove the impurities while it’s still on your head.

 How To Prepare Synthetic Hair Before Installation:

-- Put the hair into the water and make sure it is fully covered
+- Put the hair into the water and make sure it is fully covered.

-- Let it soak for 2-3 minutes then, pour away the water again
+- Let it soak for 2-3 minutes then, pour away the water again.

-- Rinse the hair again and again until the water runs clear
+- Rinse the hair again and again until the water runs clear.

 - Now your extension is ready for installation.

-2. Dry Scalp, Flakes or Dandruff
+2. Dry Scalp, Flakes, or Dandruff

-Flakes and itchy scalp are signs of dandruff.
-So If you noticed dandruff itching on your braid know that your scalp is telling you to care for it the right way.
+So if you noticed dandruff and itching signs on your scalp, know that your scalp is telling you to care for it right away.

-Some hairs and scalp are naturally dry and need help very often, and if you fail to hydrate and moisturize the hair, it can cause itching and appear unkempt.
+And in situations like this, if you fail to hydrate and moisturize the hair, it can cause itching and appear unkempt.

-If you have dry scalp use oils designed to nourish the scalp and hair as well.
+If you have a dry scalp, use oils designed to nourish the scalp and hair.
 But make sure you don’t overuse.

-3. Covered Too Much
+3. Hair Covered Too Much

 4. Change of Style

-So when they try switch styles, their scalp reacts while trying to adapt.
+So when they switch styles, their scalp reacts while trying to adapt.
 You may be one of those ladies.

 Just give your scalp some help and time to adapt.

-5. Tight Hairdo
+5. Very Tight Hairdos

-Aside from causing pains, tight styles can trap in dirt and natural sweat in between the scalp and the braid which is sometimes not easily accessible to be cleaned up.
+Aside from causing pain, tight hairstyles can trap dirt and natural sweat in-between the scalp and the braid, which is sometimes not easily accessible for clean up.

-But is it worth it to wear one hairstyle for 2 months while endangering your hair?
-Because tight hairstyles can even cause permanent hair loss if you don’t know.
+But is it worth it to wear one hairstyle for two months while endangering your hair?
+Tight hairstyles can even cause permanent hair loss.

 6. Dirt and Build Up

-They do not only cause itching scalp they obstruct the growth of new hair and can even lead to hair loss.
+They do not only cause itching scalp; they also obstruct the growth of new hair and can even lead to hair loss.

-Break the rules and do it the hard way, which is to — use a clarifying shampoo to wipe every buildup left behind.
+Break the rules and do it the hard way, which is to — use a clarifying shampoo to remove all buildup left behind.

 - How Long Do Spring Twists Last?